fhamborg/Giveme5W1H/README.md

         }
        ]
 ```
->This is the output of one question inclusive the golden standard annotation; 2 extracted candidates with some additional information
+>This is the output of one question;
+    - inclusive the golden standard annotation
+    - 2 extracted candidates with some additional information

 Additional information can be added to the output by setting them as true in the config object.
-- information can be per candidate: like nlpIndexSentence or score
+- information per candidate: like nlpIndexSentence or score
-- information can be per token like: lemma, tag
+- information per token like: lemma, tag

 ```python
 {